The following information may help you understand Geiger Counter Readings, the units of measurement for Geiger Counters

 CPM (counts per minute) is a measure of radioactivity, a unit of measurement for a Geiger counter.
 Technically, “It is the number of atoms in a given quantity of radioactive material that are detected to have decayed in one minute.”

-Most Geiger counters are calibrated to Cs137 (Cesium).
+Most Geiger counters are calibrated to Cs137 (Cesium), a radioactive isotope.

 1,200 CPM on the meter (for Cs137) is about 1 mR/hr (milliRad per hour).

 120 CPM on the meter (for Cs137) is about 1 uSv/hr (microSievert per hour).

 Answer: It depends on how long you are exposed at any given level.
 The Radiation Network website, for example, uses a threshold warning level of 100 CPM, mainly because it is unusual to observe levels of 100 or higher without something more going on in the area than just background level.

 First, we must understand a few radiation facts and numbers regarding dosage.
-There tend to be lots of conversions and it can be confusing, but by plodding through the math, you can determine a better idea and relationship of the Geiger counter numbers versus the risks to your health.
+There can be lots of conversions and it can be confusing, but by plodding through the math, you can determine a relationship of the Geiger counter numbers versus the risks to your health.

-Radiation dosage is a measure of the risk of biological harm that the tissues receive in the body.
+Radiation dosage is a measure of risk – the biological harm that tissues receive in the body.

 The unit of absorbed radiation dose is the sievert (Sv).
 Since one sievert is a large quantity, radiation doses are normally expressed in smaller units, milliSievert (mSv) or microSievert (µSv) which are one-thousandth or one-millionth of a sievert.

-On average, our annual radiation exposure due to all natural sources is about 300 milliRem, which is equivalent to 3 milliSieverts (3 mSv).
+On average, our annual radiation exposure from all natural sources is about 300 milliRem, which is equivalent to 3 milliSieverts (3 mSv).
 Adding man-made sources (medical procedures, and others) the average annual U.S. radiation dose is about 600 milliRem, which is equivalent to 6 milliSieverts (6 mSv).